 The aluminium connector is attached to a galvanised steel frame which is bolted together (probably the manfacturer does not know how to weld) it is over 0.5m high and wide.

 The float is over 30cm in diameter.
 This means that if the boom is used against e.g dock wall there will be a gap for oil to escape through.

 It also has a ballast weight which is a little strange, as the boom has ballast and a float.
 Tow ends do not need to float upright on their own!

 The size and weight makes it difficult to handle and from the logistical point of view you can put 50 of the top types into a 210ltr/45 gal oil drum, where as this bottom one will not fit at all, so unnecessary space is taken up.

 It has also been noticed that the bottom type are so heavy they sink the end of small sized boom.

 Their purpose is to maintain the booms in the correct position.
-Among the countless types, the most frequently used during oil spill operations are the Bruce (Mud) and Danforth (sand).
+Among the countless types, the most frequently used during oil spill operations are the Bruce (Mud) and Danforth (sand) more detail below.

 This is attached to a chain to keep the rope from lifting the anchor in swell or wave conditions.

 I will never forget an idiot who once asked for boom to be anchored near an FPSO in 1,200m of water depth, we would have required 6km of rope for each anchor.

 While on the subject of water depth, this diagram left shows something important to remember.
-The depth of the draft of you boom should not be more than 20% of the total depth.
+The depth of the draft of your boom should not be more than 20% of the total depth.